kianenigma/what-blockchain-actually/content/index.md

 ---
 title: What Is Blockchain, Actually?
-Description: What is does a blockchain actually do???
+Description: What does a blockchain actually do???
 tags:
 book-index: true
 ---